-Let $\lambda$ be an eigenvalue of a square matrix A. If the algebraic multiplicity of $\lambda$ is 1, then the geometric multiplicity is also 1: the eigenspace is a line.
+Let λ be an eigenvalue of a square matrix A. If the algebraic multiplicity of λ is 1, then the geometric multiplicity is also 1.

 The Diagonalization Theorem (Alternate Form)

 Let A be an $n \times n$ matrix.
 The following are equivalent: